- - -

 The second year was data collection.

-I had to do a (1) Qualitative Content Analysis of Interview data (2) Discourse Analysis of Cover Decisions (which are the final negotiated texts at each COP).
+I did: (1) Qualitative Content Analysis of Interview data (2) Discourse Analysis of Cover Decisions (which are the final negotiated texts at each COP).

 My thesis needed expert interviews from UNFCCC COP negotiators, diplomats, UN officials and more.
 Sourcing elite interviews was a touch challenge.
-But what helped most was the professional networks and random snowballing technique.
-I was supported to attend the COP28 in UAE in November-December 2023, and UN Climate Conference in Bonn (SB60) in June 2024.
+But what helped most was the professional networks and random snowballing technique(s).
+I was supported by the Priestley Centre for Climate Futures to attend the COP28 in UAE in November-December 2023, the UN Climate Conference in Bonn (SB60) in June 2024, and COP29 in Baku, Azerbaijan.
+I, therefore, attended these conferences as University of Leeds delegate and the University's UNFCCC Task Force Youth Rep (see here).

 The analysis, and learning how to code using MAXQDA and NVivo (softwares) took most of the time.
 I had to keep refining the findings and analysis.
-The systematic mentorship of Prof. Spaiser and Prof. Beardsworth throughout this process, and constant contact with them to brainstorm ideas, concepts and methods was highly providential.
+The systematic mentorship of my supervisors throughout this process, and constant contact with them to brainstorm ideas, concepts and methods was highly providential.

-I had immense joy in exploring the city more, making new friends at Church (St. George's) and trying new cuisines, and building life-long friendships.
+I had immense joy in exploring the city more, making new friends and trying new cuisines, and building life-long friendships.

 Friendships beyond Leeds were amazing too!!
 I had the lovely experience to reconnect with old friends, make new friends in the cities and countries I travelled.